 In the ordinary course of our business, we collect, store and transmit confidential information, including intellectual property, proprietary business information and personal information.
 Despite the implementation of security measures, our internal computer systems, and those of our contract research organizations, or CROs, and other third parties on which we rely, are vulnerable to damage from computer viruses, unauthorized access, cyberattacks, natural disasters, fire, terrorism, war and telecommunication and electrical failures.
 Cyberattacks are increasing in their frequency, sophistication and intensity.
 Cyberattacks could include the deployment of harmful malware, denial-of-service attacks, social engineering and other means to affect service reliability and threaten the confidentiality, integrity and availability of information.
 Significant disruptions of our information technology systems or security breaches could adversely affect our business operations and/or result in the loss, misappropriation, and/or unauthorized access, use or disclosure of, or the prevention of access to, confidential information (including trade secrets or other intellectual property, proprietary business information and personal information), and could result in financial, legal, business and reputational harm to us.
 If such disruptions were to occur and cause interruptions in our operations, it could result in a material disruption of our product development programs.
-For example, the loss of clinical trial data from completed, ongoing or planned clinical trials could result in a significant number of our employees and partners working remotely, which increases the risk of a data breach or issues with data and cybersecurity.
-To the extent that any disruption or security breach results in a loss of, or damage to, our data or applications, or inappropriate disclosure of confidential or proprietary information, we could incur liability and the further development of our future product candidates could be delayed.
+For example, the loss of clinical trial data from completed, ongoing or planned clinical trials could result in delays in our regulatory approval efforts and significantly increase our costs to recover or reproduce the data.
+Further, the COVID-19 pandemic has resulted in a significant number of our employees and partners working remotely, which increases the risk of a data breach or issues with data and cybersecurity.
+To the extent that any disruption or security breach results in a loss of, or damage to, our data or applications, or inappropriate disclosure of